cloudlane-one/k8s-cloud/README.md

 For cluster operations, which do not change the set of nodes, this playbook isn't required.
 You can use `kubectl` or specific CLI tools relying on `kubectl` to perform these operations.

 `kubectl` is automatically installed and configured on all master nodes of the cluster.
 So best just `ssh` into one of them and perform below operations from there.

-### Kubernetes Version Upgrade

-This playbook installs Rancher's [System Upgrade Controller](https://github.com/rancher/system-upgrade-controller).
-In order to perform an upgrade via this controller, you need to create and apply one or more `Plan` CRDs.
-Please follow the official [Rancher instructions](https://docs.k3s.io/upgrades/automated#configure-plans) to learn how to do this.

 ### Manual Full-Cluster Backups